sonalita/vagrant-poc/README.md

 - You must have the following software installed:
   - [VirtualBox](https://www.virtualbox.org/)
   - [Vagrant](https://www.vagrantup.com/)
-- You must have environment variable PAT_TOKEN set to a valid github token that can clone public repos
+- You must have environment variable PAT_TOKEN set to a valid github token that has at least ```repo:public_repo``` scope.

 ## Usage

 Once the repo is cloned and the required software is installed, simply cd into the repo's root folder and run ```vagrant up```

-This POC uses aan image based on Rocky Linux 8.
+This POC uses an image based on Rocky Linux 8.
 The repo will launch a VirtualBox VM based on rocky linux 8 and then run the small provisioning script ```./scripts/bootstrap.sh```

 This provisioning script will install ansible, clone this repo into the VM and run the playbook.yaml playbook.